zhang-haozhe/LeetcodeSolutions/README.md

 # 41. First Missing Positive

-Given an unsorted integer array nums, find the smallest missing positive integer.
+Given an unsorted integer array nums, return the smallest missing positive integer.

+You must implement an algorithm that runs in O(n) time and uses constant extra space.

 Example 1: